Assessments

 Clinical interviews

-In-depth discussions to gather developmental history and explore current concerns.
+Considered discussions to build a comprehensive developmental history and carefully explore any current concerns.

 Behavioural observations